Radiation Pressure Driven Galactic Winds from Self-Gravitating Discs: Conclusions Discussion

-However, both wind velocities and outflow rates can be significantly decreased by the presence of a spherical old stellar bulge or dark matter halo potential (\S3).
-Deeper or more extended spherical potentials cause the flow to be bound on large scales, and to produce only ``fountain flows'' where particles fall back to the disk on a typical timescale of $\sim0.1-1$ Gyr, depending on the parameters of the system considered (see Figs.~\ref{fig_halo}-\ref{fig_velocity_1}).
-The criterion for the flow to become bound is given in equation (\ref{f0limt}).
-For typical values of the parameter $f_0$ (see eq.~\ref{scalef0}), we find that the winds from starbursts can be either bound or unbound (see Fig.~\ref{fig_halo}).
-For $f_{0}\simeq0.25$ in equation (\ref{scalef0}), the asymptotic velocity of the wind is decreased by a factor of $\simeq0.7$ from the case neglecting the dark matter halo completely (compare eqs.~\ref{velocity_1} and \ref{decreas02}), from $\simeq3\langle v_{\rm rot}\rangle$ to $\simeq2.3\langle v_{\rm rot}\rangle$.
-An increase in $f_0$ by a factor of 2 would decrease the asymptotic velocity further to $\simeq1.3\langle v_{\rm rot}\rangle$, whereas an increase of $f_0$ by a factor of $\sim3$ to $\sim 0.75$ would cause the flow to become bound.
+However, both wind velocities and outflow rates can be significantly decreased by the presence of a spherical old stellar bulge or extended gravitational disc or dark matter halo potential (Section 3).
+Deeper or more extended spherical gravitational potentials cause the flow to be bound on large scales, and to produce only ``fountain flows'' where particles fall back to the disc on a typical timescale of $\sim0.1-1$ Gyr, depending on the parameters of the system considered (see Figures \ref{fig_halo}-\ref{fig_ratio}).
+The criterion for the flow to become bound along the polar direction is given in equation (\ref{f0limt}).
+For typical values of the parameter $f_0$ (see equation [\ref{scalef0}]), we find that the winds from rapidly star-forming galaxies can be either bound or unbound (see Figure \ref{fig_halo}).
+As an example, for $f_{0}\simeq0.25$ in equation (\ref{scalef0}), the asymptotic velocity of the wind is decreased by a factor of $\simeq0.7$ from the case neglecting the dark matter halo completely (compare equations [\ref{velocity_1}] and [\ref{decreas02}]), from $\simeq1.5\,v_{\rm rot}$ to $\simeq v_{\rm rot}$.
+However, for $f_{0}>0.6$ the asymptotic velocity goes to zero along the $z$-xis and the flow becomes bound on large scales.
+A more elaborate 3D calculation shows that a totally unbound wind from a 2D disc surface can only be approached at super-Eddington discs, otherwise the outflow asymptotic mass loss rate from the large scale gravitational potential $\dot{M}_{\infty}$ is only a fraction of mass ejection rate from the disc $\dot{M}_{\rm ej}$ (Figure \ref{fig_ratio}).

-Importantly, even in the limit of bound fountain flows, if the timescale $t_{\rm turn}$ for reaching the turning point $z_{\rm turn}$ is longer than the lifetime of the starburst $t_{\star}$ (eq.~\ref{tstar}), one may still observe an outward going wind while the starburst is active and bright.
-The maximum positive velocity of the flow $v_{\rm max}$ along the line of sight for non-edge-on disks is still correlated with $v_{\rm rot}$ of the disk (see \S3).
+Importantly, even in the limit of bound fountain flows, if the timescale $t_{\rm turn}$ for reaching the turning point $z_{\rm turn}$ is longer than the lifetime of the rapidly star-forming galaxy $t_{\star}$ (equation [\ref{tstar}]), one may still observe an outward going wind while the rapidly star-forming galaxy is active and bright.
+The maximum positive velocity of the flow $v_{\rm max}$ along the line of sight for non-edge-on discs is still correlated with $v_{\rm rot}$ of the disc (see Section 3).
 These facts may complicate the inference from observations of winds that they are unbound from the surrounding large-scale dark matter halo.